On de Rham and Dolbeault Cohomology of Solvmanifolds: Preliminaries

 and the map

 The traditional nilshadow construction kills the entire maximal torus $T$ in order to get the nilpotent Lie group ${\Delta} (G)$.
+It is known that ${\Delta} (G)$ is the nilradical of $ T \ltimes G$, which is called the \emph{ nilshadow} of $G$.

 Witte introduced in \cite{Witte} a variation of the nilshadow construction, killing only a subtorus $S$ of $T_{cpt}$.
 It is well known that, for every subtorus $S$ of a compact torus $T$, there is a torus $S^{\perp}$ complementary to $S$ in $T$, i.e. such that $T = S \times S^{\perp}$.